linode/docs/docs/applications/containers/deploy-a-flask-application-with-dokku.md

         sudo dokku plugin:install https://github.com/dokku/dokku-letsencrypt.git

-2. Set the `DOKKU_LETSENCRYPT_EMAIL` environment variable to the email for Let's Encrypt.
+2. Set the `DOKKU_LETSENCRYPT_EMAIL` environment variable to the email for Let's Encrypt:

         dokku config:set flask-example DOKKU_LETSENCRYPT_EMAIL=docs@linode.com

-3. Add the application and domain.
+3. Add the application and domain:

         dokku domains:add flask-example example.com

 4. Create the SSL certificate.
-NGINX will automatically start serving the application over HTTPS on port 443.
+NGINX will automatically start serving the application over HTTPS on port 443:

          dokku letsencrypt flask-example

-5. Run this as a cron job so the certificate will automatically renew.
+5. Run this as a cron job so the certificate will renew automatically:.

         dokku letsencrypt:cron-job --add